Search docs

 Supabase JSYesYesYesYesYes

-For edge runtimes (Cloudflare Workers, Vercel Edge), prefer Drizzle or Supabase, or use Prisma with Driver Adapters.
-TypeORM and Sequelize both rely on Node-centric drivers and are best on the Node.js adapter.
+For edge runtimes (Cloudflare Workers, Vercel), prefer Drizzle or Supabase, or use Prisma with Driver Adapters.
+TypeORM, MikroORM, and Sequelize all lean on Node-centric runtime assumptions and are best on the Node.js adapter.

 Typing the decorated client